DeepSenseCA/echofilter/docs/source/usage_guide.rst

 All lines will be imported twice: once at the original depth and a second time with an offset included.
-This offset ensures the exclusion of data biased by the acoustic deadzone, and provides a margin of safety at the bottom depth of the entrained air.
-The offset moves the surface and turbulence lines downwards (deeper), and the bottom line upwards (shallower).
+This offset ensures the exclusion of data biased by the acoustic deadzone, and provides a margin of safety at the bottom depth of the :term:`entrained air`.
+The offset moves the :term:`surface<surface line>` and :term:`turbulence<turbulence line>` lines downwards (deeper), and the :term:`bottom line` upwards (shallower).
 The default offset is 1m for all three lines, and can be set using the ``--offset`` argument.
 A different offset can be used for each line by providing the ``--offset-bottom``, ``--offset-surface``, and ``--offset-turbulence`` arguments.